StigNygaard/lastfm-widgets/README.md

 For a full list of attributes and an interactive customization playground, check out the [demo site](https://lastfm-widgets.stignygaard.deno.net/).

+## The technical...

+The _Tracks_ widget itself is made as a _webcomponent_ using pure standard web client-side technologies (no frameworks or build tools needed).
+It can work "alone" communicating directly with Last.fm's Audioscrobbler v2 API, or it can be supported by a custom backend "proxy-api".
+The latter is encouraged when possible, because it makes it possible to implement throttling of requests to Last.fm's API.

+This repository not only holds the widget itself, but also the demo-site (https://lastfm-widgets.stignygaard.deno.net/) and two backend proxy-api implementations.
+The "primary" proxy-api is made in [Deno](https://deno.com/).
+The "alternative" proxy-api is a Cloudflare Workers implementation made by [burnblazter](https://github.com/burnblazter).
+Also, this repository is set up as a [Deno Deploy](https://deno.com/deploy) project.
+Any updates to the main-branch (widget, demo-page and the Deno proxy-api) are immediately deployed to the Deno Deploy demo-site.

+The widget itself should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (so it also works for Windows 7/8 users stuck on these versions).
+It also runs in Safari, but I'm unsure how old versions are supported.
+The backend code (Deno proxy-api) is my first simple experiments/experience with Deno.

 #### /widgets/ folder

 The widget frontend code. _All_ that is needed for widget to work in _Demo_ or _Basic_ mode.
 See